 “Thank you Janet and Michaela, for providing an excellent ESDM Advanced workshop for our group.
 The whole workshop was very inspiring, helped us to shape our therapy skills and dig deep into ESDM way of thinking.
 With every session I felt how my practical skills were improving, being able to notice smallest details of communication, targeting the selected goals and reflecting on my own work.
 You were very supportive and taking into account our individual needs.
 I would definitely love to attend other trainings from the two of you.”

 What Is the Early Start Denver Model (ESDM)?

-Naturalistic Developmental Behavioural Interventions or NDBI is a term which is used to describe interventions that have sound scientific evidence to support their effectiveness with young children with ASD.
+Naturalistic Developmental Behavioural Interventions or NDBI is a term which is used to describe interventions that have sound scientific evidence to support their effectiveness with young children with autism.
 These types of scientifically validated early interventions use behaviourally-based strategies to teach developmental skills based on the typical developmental trajectories of young children.
 The Early Start Denver Model is one such NDBI.